There are two types of folders that can contain class definitions.

 If you want a subclass to have access to the private functions

-of the superclass, define the private functions as protected methods
+of the superclass, a better approach is to define the functions as

 Access attribute defined a